 - Noneconomic damages, which refers to your subjective losses.
 These include pain and suffering, losses based upon your personal relationships, and emotional distress.

-Estimating the amount of compensation is tricky, but an experienced car accident lawyer in Yakima knows how.
+Estimating the amount of compensation is tricky, but an experienced auto accident lawyer in Yakima knows how.
 For example, our firm will ask to see copies of all medical bills and receipts.
 We also can look at your paystubs or profit-and-loss statement if you are self-employed.
 We use this information to calculate the amount of economic damages you can receive.

 With noneconomic losses, we use our experience.
-We have represented countless clients, so we understand how a jury analyzes claim about pain and suffering or emotional distress.
+We have represented countless clients, so we understand how a jury analyzes claims about pain and suffering or emotional distress.
 Often, our clients can receive several times their economic damages in pain and suffering compensation.

 Potential Limitations on Your Claim